 The material is in fact made from polyethylene plastic (PE), a crystalline polymer used to produce some of the world’s most widely used consumer plastics.
 It’s known for its unparalleled durability and versatility.

 As you might already know, products made out of polyethylene are not biodegradable.
-This is the same as other plastics, such as polystyrene which isn’t biodegradable.
+This is the same as other plastics, such as the non-biodegradable polystyrene.
 These non-biodegradable plastics make for some of the biggest culprits behind littering and accumulating in the environment.